Senzing/mapper-csv/README.md

 *There is no need to map columns twice!*

 #### 5. Map the name field
-change this ...
+change this:
 ```console
         json_data['name'] = raw_data['name']
 ```
-to this ...
+to this:
 ```console
         if json_data['RECORD_TYPE'] == 'PERSON':
             json_data['PRIMARY_NAME_FULL'] = raw_data['name']
         else:
             json_data['PRIMARY_NAME_ORG'] = raw_data['name']
 ```
-*See the *"Attributes for names ..."* chapter of the [Generic entity specification](https://senzing.zendesk.com/hc/en-us/articles/231925448-Generic-Entity-Specification-JSON-CSV-Mapping) for information on why it was mapped this way.*
+*See the **"Attributes for names ..."** chapter of the [Generic entity specification](https://senzing.zendesk.com/hc/en-us/articles/231925448-Generic-Entity-Specification-JSON-CSV-Mapping) for information on why it was mapped this way.*

 #### 6. Map the next 3 columns to their appropriate Senzing attributes